xray-imaging/DMagic/doc/source/demo/doc.demo.globus.rst

 Globus
 ======

-This section contains Globus data sharing examples.
+This section contains DMagic, command line style, examples to use Globus.

 .. rubric:: **Globus Examples:**